shindgewongxj/WHATSINContacts/README.md

 # Tips

-- Due to the quantity and uncertainty of SMS gateway numbers, WHATSINContacts **AdCaptchas** is set for those numbers including but not limited to advertisements and captchas.
-If you are using a message filter and want keep it working, please do add **Captchas** instead.
+- Due to the quantity and uncertainty of SMS gateway numbers, WHATSINContacts **Anycodes** and **Anyservices** are set for those numbers including but not limited to advertisements and captchas.
+If you are using a message filter and want keep it working, please do add **Anycodes** only.
+- Those VCF ends with suffix **0** includes no numbers which are set for users who need customization.
 - Welcome to issues and pull requests if you need new WHATSINContacts or have numbers logged.